-The Early Childhood Learning Center Programs Inc., part of Student Development in the Division of Student Affairs, is located in room MB09.
-The Early Childhood Learning Center programs provide child care for children ages 12 months to 12 years.
-The ECLC is located on campus and is a licensed child care facility, which provides a variety of quality educational programs to meet the needs of both the child and student parent.
-We offer infant, toddler, early childhood, universal pre-K, extended day, weekend programs and summer camp for the children of LaGuardia students.
-Our team of professional educators provides a warm and nurturing environment to help parents and children feel that they are part of the ECLC family.
+The Early Childhood Learning Center Programs Inc. (ECLC) is accredited by the National Association for the Education of Young Children.
+ECLC programs provide child care for children ages 12 months to 12 years, preparing them for the next level of development.
+ECLC programs are located on campus.
+The ECLC is a licensed child care facility.
+We provide a variety of quality educational programs to meet the needs of both the child and student parent.
+We offer infant care, toddler, preschool, free universal pre-K, extended day, weekend programs, school age program, summer camp, and holiday camp for the children of LaGuardia students.
+ECLC is also a training site for intern teachers to develop hands on knowledge of working in a childcare setting.
+Our team of professional educators provides a warm and nurturing environment that supports the academic, social, emotional needs of children, families, and teachers.

-For more specific information, contact the Early Childhood Learning Center Programs, in Room MB09, or call (718) 482-5295.
+For more specific information, contact the Early Childhood Learning Center Programs, in room MB09, or call (718) 482-5295.